 SpoonfulOne comes in three varieties: a powder to mix with food, a puff-based snack, and a hard oat cracker snack.
 However, all three varieties of SpoonfulOne are only for babies who have started eating solid foods reliably.

-Meanwhile, Ready, Set, Food!’s powder-based system easily mixes with a bottle of breastmilk or formula, or into your baby’s puree, so you can introduce allergenic foods to your baby as early as 4 months of age, even if they are not yet ready for solids.
-Any baby taking one bottle a day can easily follow best practices for food allergy prevention with Ready, Set, Food!
+Meanwhile, Ready, Set, Food!’s powder-based system (Stages 1-2) easily mixes with a bottle of breastmilk or formula, or into your baby’s puree (Stages 1-3), so you can introduce allergenic foods to your baby as early as 4 months of age, even if they are not yet ready for solids.

 Most parents will have to wait until their baby is ready for solids if they want to introduce SpoonfulOne, therefore they may miss a critical immune window.

-Ready, Set, Food! vs. SpoonfulOne: All-Natural and Only Three Ingredients
+Ready, Set, Food! vs. SpoonfulOne: All-Natural with No Added Sugar

 SpoonfulOne contains added sugar, used to mask flavors that babies might not enjoy.
 All three SpoonfulOne products contain (up to 2g of) added sugar in each serving (the oat crackers contain the most added sugar).
 In fact, sugar is one of the two top ingredients in their oat crackers and Mix-ins---and each serving of SpoonfulOne Mix-ins contains 50% sugar.